-Explore the format of the computerized GED test, including how the questions are presented and how you're expected to answer them.
+Explore the format of the online GED test, including how the questions appear on the screen and how you're expected to answer them.

 Prepare for the actual test day, and find out what you should or shouldn't do on the day(s) before, the day of, and during the exam.